 Access to clean, affordable and reliable energy is vital for social and economic development and to power sustainable growth.
 It is needed to improve livelihood in developing countries, ensuring access to clean water, cooking and health care.
 Sustainable energy also powers agriculture, commerce and industry, thus creating prosperity, jobs and opportunities.
 Likewise, addresses environmental degradation and tackles climate change.

 As a reference electric utility and our vocation of openness to the world and sustainability, we are committed to promoting Access to Energy (A2E) in developing countries, focusing on remote regions and rural areas with no connection to the electricity grid, and helping communities to break their poverty cycle.

 Starting as a CSR initiative, turned into a Program “A2E – Access to Energy for Development” focused on social investments, commercially-viable projects and consulting services.

 In 2018, we defined new strategic guidelines and a new vision for A2E: to promote sustainable energy for all, as a profitable A2E operator in the off-grid rural emerging market, centering its efforts on investments in A2E companies, complemented with CSR activities, namely the set-up of the A2E CSR Fund, aimed at alleviating energy poverty by supporting sustainable and clean energy projects in remote rural areas.

 The A2E Fund Program is aimed to alleviate energy poverty by supporting sustainable and clean energy projects in developing countries.

-We are looking for projects to implement in Angola, Malawi, Mozambique, Nigeria and Rwanda.
+The projects for this edition were already selected.
+We look forward to implement great projects in Angola, Malawi, Mozambique, Nigeria and Rwanda.